Housing Opportunities for All

 Want to join the team?

 For more information about this project and/or to request a permission number to register complete this interest form and you will receive additional instructions via email.
-Check out this document for tips on talking to a professor about joining their VIP team.
+Check out this page for tips on contacting a professor.

 To register: search by Subject: Vertically Integrated Projects, select section with Homes for All as topic name of VIP 200, 400, or 500.
-Use permission number, here are instructions https://www.boisestate.edu/registrar-help/add-with-permission-number/
+Use permission number, here are instructions Add with a permission number